drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

   o.Name = 'Mary';
 ```

-4. The boss decided that the type "Dogs" should be "Canines".
+4. Your team decided that the type "Dogs" should be "Canines".
 Run the following UPDATE to fix that.

 ```
 UPDATE animals_dataset.Pets SET Type = 'Canine' WHERE Type = 'Dog';